Frequently asked questions

 Then we expect you to have a lower risk of lung cancer and you may experience more disadvantages by taking part.
 This means screening may be less useful or completely pointless for you at this moment in time.
 This does not mean you cannot get lung cancer.
 That is why you should always consult your GP if you suffer symptoms that are associated with lung cancer.

 If you would prefer to speak to a member of the study team, please feel free to contact us via the contact form or 4.in.the.lung.run@erasmusmc.nl.
-You can also phone the free help desk of I&O Research: 0800-0191.

 In a population screening, a large group of people is examined for the presence of a disease.
 Importantly, it can have large benefits for a small group but also smaller negative consequences for a larger group.
 Important advantages are: fewer deaths from lung cancer and that more treatments are less invasive.
 But screening also has disadvantages, such as the exposure to a low dose of X-ray radiation through the CT scans.
 Participation can also cause fear/uncertainty while scanning and waiting for the results.
 It is also possible that an abnormality is seen, but that after additional examinations it turns that it is in fact not lung cancer (false positive result).
 It is very important that the benefits clearly outweigh the harms: we call this the benefit-risk ratio.
 This is also stated in the Dutch Population Screening Act.